Does The

 insinuates a works salvation.
 For while belief means TRUSTING what God says (salvation

-by faith), being obedient, to most, means DOING what God says (salvation by works).
+), being obedient, to most, means DOING what God says (salvation by works).

 The person who's already trying to earn his/her way into Heaven reads "disobedience"